The Stendhal Syndrome

 The Stendhal Syndrome (Ital.
-La Sindrome di Stendhal) is a 1996 Italian horror film written and directed by Dario Argento and starring his daughter Asia Argento, with Thomas Kretschmann and Marco Leonardi.
-It was a critical and commercial success in Italy, grossing ₤5,443,000 Italian lira (US $3,809,977).
+La Sindrome di Stendhal) is a 1996 Italian psychological thriller film written and directed by Dario Argento and starring his daughter Asia Argento, with Thomas Kretschmann and Marco Leonardi.
+It was a critical and commercial success in Italy, grossing ₤5,443,000,000 Italian lira (US $3,809,977).

 The title refers to a psychological condition in which a subject enters a fugue state induced by the presence of art.
 Argento said he experienced Stendhal syndrome as a child.
 While touring Athens with his parents young Dario was climbing the steps of the Parthenon when he was overcome by a trance that caused him to become lost from his parents for hours.
 The experience was so strong that Argento never forgot it; he immediately thought of it when he came across Graziella Magherini's book about the syndrome, which would become the basis of the film.

 Plot

-Detective Anna Manni travels to Florence on the trail of a serial rapist and murderer, Alfredo Grossi.
+Anna Manni, a police detective from Rome travels to Florence in pursuit a serial rapist and murderer, Alfredo Grossi.
 While visiting a museum, Anna is overcome by Stendhal syndrome, a condition which causes the sufferer to become overwhelmed when viewing great works of art.
 When Alfredo learns of Anna's disorder, he uses it to disable her before he kidnaps her and subjects her to a brutal and sadistic sexual attack.
 Although she manages to escape, Anna is left deeply traumatized.
 Alfredo continues to track her movements and is able to capture her again.
 This time, however, Anna turns the tables on her abductor, breaking free of his grasp, badly wounding him in the process, and knocking him into a river.

 While the police, believing Alfredo to be dead, search the river for his body, Anna meets and soon falls in love with Marie, a young French art student.
 Anna also takes sessions with a psychologist in an effort to come to terms with her own deep-seated emotional trauma.
 That trauma is intensified when Anna begins to receive phone calls from the supposedly-dead Alfredo.
 When Marie is found murdered, Anna's psychologist, concerned about her mental state, visits her at home.
 While he is there, a colleague of Anna's, Marco, calls to notify her that Alfredo's body has in fact been found.
 This leads to the psychologist realizing the truth, and he confronts Anna with the reality that she herself is Marie's murderer.
 Marco arrives at Anna's apartment, only to find that she has killed her psychologist as well.
 As he attempts to take Anna's gun from her, she confesses that Alfredo is now inside her, ordering her to do terrible things, whereupon she murders Marco.
 The police arrive on the scene and ultimately arrest her after she wanders the streets.